-First, I was fortunate enough to attend the outstanding Ecology of Hope conference in Point Reyes Station, California, which featured a variety of discussions exploring the legacy of Aldo Leopold, Wisconsin’s own father of environmental thought.
+First, I was fortunate enough to attend the outstanding Geography of Hope conference in Point Reyes Station, California, which featured a variety of discussions exploring the legacy of Aldo Leopold, Wisconsin’s own father of environmental thought.
 There were a number of interesting speakers, but one touched me the most.

 Lauret Savoy, co-chair of the Environmental Studies program at Mount Holyoke in Massachusetts, is the co-editor of a book entitled, The Colors of Nature: Culture, Identity, and the Natural World.
 She talked about coming across the acclaimed novel Alien Land in a library and finding that this examination of race in mid-20th century America was written by an author named Willard Savoy.

 Thing was, her father had never even told her about this book, so it blew her mind to stumble across it and then find that it spoke directly to her own experience.
 Savoy had grown up a bit of a bookworm and feeling like an outsider.
 When she discovered Aldo Leopold’s seminal work A Sand County Almanac as a young teenager, she devoured it.
 But she was also terrified about how the (then already dead) Leopold would answer her burning question if she had the chance to ask it.
 Her question was, when Leopold wrote about the human-land community and that “we” need to change our thoughts and actions, was she part of this community, did the “we” include her, a bi-racial female?